C L O S L E R

 1. Register to vote.

-If you’re not already registered, you can by going to https://vote.gov/ and selecting your state or territory.
+If you’re not already registered, you can go to https://vote.gov/ and select your state or territory.
 This site will also inform you of the deadline to vote, which varies by state/territory.
-You can also look for voter registration fairs locally.
+You can also look for voter registration drives in your local area.

 2. Ask your coworkers if they plan on voting.